If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Obviously, you’ll need a paper filter for your V60.

-Your kettle should be good quality and have a great pour on it.
-I recommend a small goosekneck kettle.
+Your kettle should be of good quality and have a great pour on it.
+I recommend a small gooseneck kettle.

 And, of course, coffee beans if you’re not going ground.